USDA FoodKeeper – Cold Storage Guidelines

 Opened packaged mozzarella, like other dairy products, is susceptible to contamination by harmful bacteria such as Listeria monocytogenes if not stored properly.
 Consuming contaminated mozzarella can lead to foodborne illnesses, especially for individuals with weakened immune systems, pregnant women, and the elderly.
 It is crucial to refrigerate opened mozzarella promptly and follow proper storage guidelines to prevent bacterial growth.

 To maintain the freshness and quality of opened packaged mozzarella, store it in its original packaging or transfer it to an airtight container or resealable plastic bag.
 Keep the cheese refrigerated at a temperature of around 40°F (4°C) to slow down bacterial growth and preserve its texture.
 Avoid storing mozzarella near foods with strong odors, as it can absorb flavors easily.
-If the mozzarella develops mold or an off smell, discard it to prevent foodborne illness.
+If the mozzarella develops mold or an off smell, discard it to reduce the risk of foodborne illness.

 Mozzarella, a traditional Italian cheese, holds cultural significance in Italian cuisine.
 It is a key ingredient in popular dishes like Caprese salad, Margherita pizza, and lasagna.
 The term 'mozzarella' is derived from the Italian word 'mozzare,' which means 'to cut off,' referring to the way the cheese is traditionally made by hand-stretching curd and cutting it into small balls.
 In Italy, mozzarella di bufala, made from buffalo milk, is highly prized for its rich, creamy flavor.